KGGF (AM)

-KGGF (690 kHz) is a commercial AM radio station in Coffeyville, Kansas.
+KGGF (690 AM) is a commercial radio station licensed to Coffeyville, Kansas, United States.
 It airs a talk radio format and is owned by Sek Media, LLC.
-The studios and offices are on West 8th Street in Coffeyville.

-KGGF has a daytime power of 10,000 watts, covering parts of Kansas, Oklahoma, Missouri and Arkansas.
-AM 690 is a Canadian and Mexican clear channel frequency.
-At night, to reduce interference to other stations, KGGF reduces power to 5,000 watts.
-A directional antenna is used at all times.
-The transmitter is a Harris DX-10 installed in 1997.
-KGGF uses a two-tower array in the day and a four-tower array at night, located off Clay Road.
+The studios are on West 8th Street in Coffeyville.
+KGGF's transmitter is a Harris DX-10 installed in 1997; KGGF uses a two-tower array in the day and a four-tower array at night, located off Clay Road.

-Programming

 KGGF features local news, farm reports and talk shows on weekdays, with nationally syndicated conservative talk hosts afternoons and nights.
-National programs include The Sean Hannity Show, The Ramsey Show with Dave Ramsey, The Todd Starnes Show and Coast to Coast AM with George Noory.

-Weekends feature shows about gardening, the outdoors, technology and old time radio shows.
-Weekend programs include The Chris Plante Show, The Bret Baier Show, Tom Gresham's Gun Talk, Somewhere in Time with Art Bell and the weekend version of Coast to Coast AM.
-World and national news is supplied by Fox News Radio.

 History

 In 1930, KGGF first signed on the air.
 It transmitted with 1,000 watts and had to share time with other stations on its original frequency of 1010 kilocycles.

 On March 18, 1932, the Federal Radio Commission authorized moving the KGGF studios from South Coffeyville, Oklahoma, to Coffeyville, Kansas.
 The studios were at the corner of 8th and Elm Streets.
 The owner was Hugh J. Powell.

 In the 1930s, 1010 kHz was a regional channel.
 The station later got a boost to 5,000 watts maximum and 500 watts minimum.
 In 1941, with the enactment of North American Regional Broadcasting Agreement (NARBA), KGGF was reassigned to 690 kHz, a Canadian clear channel frequency.
 It was authorized to run 50,000 watts maximum and 250 watts minimum, provided the station was 650 miles, or more, from the Canada–US border.
 Simultaneously, 1010 became a new Canadian clear channel frequency, assigned to Calgary while 690 was assigned to Montreal and later to Tijuana, Mexico.

 In October 1947, the Federal Communications Commission approved the sale of KGGF from Hugh J. Powell to The Midwest Broadcasting Company for $400,000.

 In 1983, an FM station was added at 98.9 MHz.
 In 1991, Mahaffey Enterprises acquired KGGF-AM-FM for $750,000.